 Statement on Teaching, Learning and Assessment

-The module is divided into two connected sections: the first six weeks (and Unit 1 assessment) will focus on understanding key cognitive processes, while the second half (and Unit 2 assessment) will explore how social psychology is underpinned by these processes.
+The module is divided into two connected sections: the first six weeks will focus on understanding key cognitive processes, while the second half will explore how social psychology is underpinned by these processes.
 Teaching will be delivered through a combination of lectures and practicals.
 Lectures will focus on presentation of key module materials, presenting relevant theories and research that are closely aligned to the research expertise of the teaching staff.
-Practicals will incorporate experience of relevant experiments, research analysis and group discussions designed to deepen knowledge of core topics.
+Practicals are designed to deepen knowledge of core topics and prepare students for the assessments.
 This module structure gives students the opportunity to develop the Abertay Attributes, with professional and personal skills and intellectual understanding fostered by research and knowledge exchange, and active citizenship developed by learning about social issues relating to social cognition (e.g., prejudice).
 Learning will be assessed via a critical review essay and exam, allowing intellectual understanding, personal skills and professionalism to be gauged.
 Peer feedback will be incorporated into the Week 7 activity to improve depth of understanding.